getgrav/grav-learn/pages/02.content/06.media/docs.md

 The display modes above can also be used in combination with links and lightboxes, which are explained in more detail later.
 Important to note however is:

->>>> Grav does not provide lightbox-functionality, you need a plugin for this.
+>>>> Grav does not provide lightbox-functionality out of the box, you need a plugin for this.
 You can use the [FeatherLight Grav plugin](https://github.com/getgrav/grav-plugin-featherlight) to achieve this.

 When you use Grav's media functionality to render a lightbox, all Grav does is output an **anchor** tag that has some attributes for the lightbox plugin to read.
 If you are interested in using a lightbox library that is not in our plugin repository or you want to create your own plugin, you can use the table below as a reference.